tripping242/ClockFeeder/README.md

 * Get and stores prices for Tokens very 5 minutes!

 ## BlockClock Api
 The BlockClock Api allows to send custom texts, over/under text, flash a white light, as well as set the LED to a specific colour.
 As settings text triggers a 1 minute timeout before the next text can be send, the FeedCycler was set to operate every one minute.

 See [BLOCKCLOCK mini “Push” API](https://blockclockmini.com/api.html) for more info.

+### Formatting:

-* Formatting: We did a lot of text and price formatting to be able to use the available space of the
+A lot of text and price formatting is done to be able to use the available space of the BlockClock display.
-* BlockClock display
+Especially long NFT names and prices in the 0.00000001 range had to be managed to be displayable.
+Thanks Hosky!

-* Trend Light Modes:
+### Trend Light Modes:
 * Default Light Mode: Light up red/green, followed by a white flash
 * Double Light Mode: Light up red/green 3 times, followed by a white flash
 * Alert Light Mode: Light up blue, white flash, blue, white flash

 ## License